dafp-link/my-earthquakes-feed-test/README.md

 This project extracts and presents data from the following JSON source: http://www.seismi.org/api/eqs/

-You can easily switch between map view and list view by pressing the button at the top-right corner.
+You can easily switch between LIST view and MAP view by pressing the button at the top-right corner.

 I developed this project using GitHub + PhoneGap to keep it clean and simple.